zcash/zips/draft-zip-hybrid-deferred-devfund.md

 **Transparency and Accountability**

-FPF accept the following obligations in this section on behalf of ZCG:
+FPF MUST accept the following obligations in this section on behalf of ZCG:
 * Publication of the ZCG Dashboard, providing a snapshot of ZCG’s current financials and any disbursements made to grantees.
 * Bi-weekly meeting minutes documenting the decisions made by the ZCG committee